isabella232/journeys.en/help/using/action/working-with-adobe-campaign.md

 ![](../assets/journey58.png)

 If you're using a third-party system to send messages, you need to add and configure a custom action.
-Refer to [](../action/about-custom-action-configuration.md).
+See [About custom action configuration](../action/about-custom-action-configuration.md).